 While the movie, Finding Dory can have age-appropriate life lessons woven into the story for children, many of these same lessons can carry over to teach freelancers of all ages a thing or two about their work or future path.
-Whether or not this movie is on your list to see, here are some lessons (and spoilers) that can help you find your way back if you’re feeling a bit overwhelmed or unclear about the next steps to take.
+Here are some lessons (and spoilers) that can help you find your way back; especially if you’re feeling a bit overwhelmed or unclear about the next steps to take.

 In the movie Finding Dory, the main character, Dory has short-term memory loss which is an ongoing challenge.
 As a baby fish, her parents would create workarounds to help her accomplish simple tasks.
 She would learn songs to remember numbers and follow shells to find her way home.
 They were also meant to help her cope emotionally when she didn’t know what to do.
 If Dory were to ever get lost, her parents told her to keep swimming.
 It was encouraging advice they gave her to know what to do instead of panicking.
 It came in handy when she later found herself lost in the ocean without her friends and family.

 Since Dory was so forgetful, she couldn’t always remember how to do the most basic things.
 Following directions to go somewhere was extremely challenging.
 She knew she would forget the way as soon as someone told her it.
-By compensating for her weakness, she became very good at coming up with creative solutions to get the desired result based on the few flashbacks of her childhood with her parents that she could remember.
+By compensating for her weakness, she became very good at coming up with creative solutions to get the desired result.
 She talked through the pipes at the aquarium with her whale friend to help her find her way.
 She also relied on another friend’s echolocation to spot a truck on the highway with her friends inside.

 The Bottom Line

-If you’re feeling discouraged, in a tough spot with your work or if you temporarily put your dreams on hold because you hit a snag, take note of Dory in Pixar’s Finding Dory movie.
-The simplistic life lessons can also apply to your more sophisticated work-related issues and help you find your way out of a jam.
+If you’re feeling discouraged, in a tough spot with your work, or if you temporarily put your dreams on hold because you hit a snag, take note of Dory in Pixar’s Finding Dory movie.
+The simplistic life lessons can also apply to your more sophisticated work-related issues.